 Automatic Noise Gate - Turn this ON and the Stream Mic will only transmit Mic audio when you are speaking; ambient/background noise in your room will not be recorded.
 This can sometimes sound unnatural, so experiment with this setting on and off.

-Note: The Turtle Beach Stream Mic is designed to be tuned with the Ear Force Audio Hub.
+Note: The Turtle Beach Stream Mic is designed to be tuned with the Turtle Beach Audio Hub.
 Using additional software is not recommended.
 Due to how Audio Compressors/Equalizers work, additional processing in the form of third party software (such as freeware like Voicemeeter) can result in a negative effect on audio quality.

 Stream Mic Not Recognized by Audio Hub

-In some cases, the Stream Mic may not be recognized by the Ear Force Audio Hub.
-First, make sure your Stream Mic is in Xbox Mode, then select the link in the bottom right corner of the Ear Force Audio Hub Window to download the Turtle Beach WinUSB Driver.
+In some cases, the Stream Mic may not be recognized by the Turtle Beach Audio Hub.
+First, make sure your Stream Mic is in Xbox Mode, then select the link in the bottom right corner of the Turtle Beach Audio Hub Window to download the Turtle Beach WinUSB Driver.

 If you previously had an Elite 800X, Stealth 500X, or Stealth 420X Turtle Beach headset installed, you may have an old version of the Turtle Beach WinUSB Driver.
 You’ll need to uninstall that and install a newer version.
 To uninstall the Turtle Beach WinUSB Driver:

 - Disconnect your Stream Mic from the PC’s USB port.

 - Go to Start > Control Panel > Programs and Features.